SanketKuvalekar/Emotion_detection_NLP_project/README.md

 - [streamlit](https://pypi.org/project/streamlit/)
 - [altair](https://pypi.org/project/altair/)

-You will also need to have software installed to run and execute a [Jupyter Notebook](http://jupyter.org/install.html) and to deploy trained model [PyCharm Professional](https://www.jetbrains.com/pycharm/download/?section=windows) is necessary.
+You will also need to have software installed to run and execute a [Jupyter Notebook](http://jupyter.org/install.html)

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](https://www.anaconda.com/download/) distribution of Python.